ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 - [aes-js](https://www.npmjs.com/package/aes-js) - to handle symmetric encryption
 - [bs58](https://www.npmjs.com/package/bs58) - to decode PeerIDs

-To decrypt a message, all a receiver needs is the nonce used to generate the encrypted message and the encrypted message itself.
+To decrypt a message all a reciever needs is the nonce used to generate the encrypted message, and the encrypted message itself.
 Here's a code snippet:

 ```js
 // decryptMsg is called by the receiver to decrypt the message.
 It takes the